RENT RISES TUMBLE DURING 2014

 · Average residential rent in Scotland dropped 0.4% in December, down to £536 per month

 · Scottish rents rise 1.2% in last year, less than a third of the 3.9% annual growth seen in December 2013

 · But Edinburgh bucks this trend, with year-on-year rent growth accelerating to 4.5% during 2014

 · Tenant finances suffer at Christmas, with 7.2% of rent late - the highest proportion since May 2013

-Scotland is seeing stronger annual rent growth than England and Wales, according to the latest Scotland Buy-to-Let Index from Your Move, one of Scotland’s largest lettings agent networks.
+The pace of annual rent growth in Scotland has dropped by two-thirds over the course of 2014, according to the latest Scotland Buy-to-Let Index from Your Move, one of Scotland’s largest lettings agent networks.